w7-3/webautomate-pipeline-resources/src/docs/web-automate-solutions.spec.md

 ## Screenshot Documentation
 Easily capture screenshots of your web pages to document their current state.
 A useful tool for troubleshooting and documenting design versions.

+### Element capturing
+Capture specific elements on your web pages to document their appearance and behavior.
+A powerful tool for analyzing and documenting design elements.

+Technical Information
+Element undergoing animation or transformation may not be captured correctly.
+To mitigate this, we shortly pause all animations or transformations on the page before capturing the element.

 ## Video Documentation
 Document the state of your website with video recordings.
 A powerful tool for analyzing user behavior and troubleshooting issues.